qatium/blog/content/blog/hello-world/how-does-q-work.md

 ---
-title: How does Q work
+title: How Does Q work
 date: "2024-08-01T09:00:00.000Z"
 description: "Curious about how Q, Qatium's AI assistant, operates under the hood?
 Dive into the technical details of this tool that leverages OpenAI's generative AI to handle user queries, troubleshoot issues, and manage network operations.
 Learn how the Retrieval-Augmented Generation (RAG) is used to combine instructions, help center data, and user context for precise responses.
 Discover how Q integrates predefined commands to execute network tasks, and explore the challenges faced, such as AI response variability, token costs, and handling large network data.
 This article offers a deep dive into the implementation and the technical decisions."
 ---

 Q is the AI assistant in Qatium.
-They can answer user questions in natural language, help us figure out any issues and even operate the network.
+They can answer user questions in natural language, help resolve issues, and even operate the network.

 Q uses conversational generative AI from OpenAI to produce the text.

-In order to keep the AI personality consistent and to focus the usage to Qatium we created an assistant.
-This is basically a set of instructions that are appended to the user questions before sending them to the LLM.
+To maintain a consistent AI personality and focus usage on Qatium, we created an assistant.
+This involves appending a set of instructions to user questions before they are sent to the LLM.

 ```
 USER QUESTION